mex1

 Lower prices, oceanfront beers, playoff hockey, and everyone always has a great time!

-The Oilers played horribly but the $3 cervezas and 2 for-1 wings made up for it! 👌One of the most famous restaurants in Rocky Point is Pollo Lucas (Lucas Chicken).
+The most famous restaurant in Rocky Point is Pollo Lucas (Lucas Chicken).
 It is a short ten-minute walk from my pad, and it is amazing.

 You can order 1/4, 1/2, 3/4, or the whole chicken and eat it or take it to go.